nuclio/nuclio/docs/tasks/configuring-a-platform.md

 <a id="cronTriggerCreationMode"></a>
 ### Cron-trigger creation mode (`cronTriggerCreationMode`)

-The `cronTriggerCreationMode` configuration field determines how to run cron triggers:
+The `cronTriggerCreationMode` configuration field determines how to run Cron triggers:

 - `"processor"` (default)] - Run Cron triggers from the Nuclio processor.
 - `"kube"` - **[Tech Preview]** Run Cron triggers as Kubernetes CronJobs; applicable only on Kubernetes platforms.